Are you looking for help with depression? Maybe I can help you!

 - genetic factors

 Therefore, one of the most important steps in treating depression is to first get to know the client by doing a thorough and detailed case history.
 You simply cannot second guess the nature of such a serious medical condition as a major depressive disorder or any of its variants.
 Nor can you assume, that what worked for one client, will work for every client.
-Equally, you cannot concur with many of the assumptions that abound.
-Some of these assumptions I cover below.
-Each treatment is as unique as each client and discovering all that takes a little while, essentially it evolves over a few sessions but some therapeutic interventions are added along the way; so, a kind of progressive and incremental form of healing that often begins to slowly unfold.
+Equally, you cannot concur with many of the assumptions that abound, some of these assumptions I cover below.
+Each treatment is often as unique as each client and discovering all that takes a little while.
+Essentially it evolves over a few sessions with some therapeutic interventions are added along the way.
+So, what evolves is a progressive and incremental form of healing that often begins to slowly unfold.

-As I have said, depression is a treatable condition although mostly it is treated with medication, sometimes that works and sometimes it doesn't.
-However, many people are nowadays looking for treatments that do not involve medication, for example, homoeopathic treatments, using natural products, e.g, herbs or plant extracts etc. Or maybe something that doesn't involve taking any products or medication, like psychotherapy or seeing a psychologist.
+As I have said, depression is a treatable condition although mostly, these days, it is treated with medication, sometimes that works and sometimes it doesn't.
+However, many people look for treatments that don't involve medication, e.g. homoeopathic treatments, using natural products like herbs or plant extracts etc. Or maybe something that doesn't involve taking any products or medication, like psychotherapy or seeing a psychologist.
 The facts are, that every one of these treatments, has had its successes but we have to see the pros and cons.
-The one common downside (side effects excluded), is, they usually take quite a long time to work, as in, the time taken to effect a cure!
+The one common downside of all these alternatives (side effects excluded), is they usually take quite a long time to work.
 There is, however, one exception to this time factor anomaly in the treatment of depression, which I mentioned above, and that is hypnotherapy.

-Once again I mention, that over the years I have had many successful outcomes for clients with depression and while it shouldn't surprise me, it always does, when a client says, "I've tried everything else, hypnotherapy is my last hope."
+Once again I mention, that over the years I have had many successful outcomes for clients with depressive type illnesses.
+And while it shouldn't surprise me, it always does, when a client says, "I've tried everything else, hypnotherapy is my last hope."
 I often reflect and think, if only they knew, that hypnotherapy should have been their first choice, not their last hope!
-This by no means attempts to demean or devalue the very good work of the above-mentioned methods, after all, they have all trained extensively and all have a belief in what they do as well as some empirical proof of the efficacy of their treatment regime.
-But having had many clients who have been successfully treated, some in a matter of weeks, I am convinced that hypnotherapy is one of the fastest and most effective methods of all that I know of.
-And, other than a happier life, there are no side effects with hypnosis!
+This by no means attempts to demean or devalue the very good work of the above-mentioned methods.
+After all, they all trained extensively and have a belief in what they do, some with empirical proof of the efficacy of their treatment regime.
+But having had many clients who have been successfully treated, some in weeks, I am convinced hypnotherapy is one of the fastest and most effective methods.
+And, other than a happier life, there are no known unpleasant side effects with hypnosis!

-So, whenever I see a client looking for a treatment for their depression, here in my Singapore clinic, I go to great lengths to get a full and proper understanding of their condition before we start.
-This includes its duration, intensity and how it affects their own life, as well as that of those around them, e.g. loved ones, colleagues, friends etc. And to make their choice of therapist as easy as possible, I provide a 1-hour free consultation, during which, we touch on the nature, course and progression of the condition as well as a demonstration hypnosis, after all, to fully understand what hypnosis is, what it feels like etc. you actually need to experience it.
+So, when I treat a client for depression in my Singapore clinic, I get as full and proper an understanding of their condition before we start.
+This includes its duration, intensity, how it affects their life, as well as that of those around them, e.g. loved ones, colleagues, friends etc. And to make their choice of a therapist as easy as possible, I provide a 1-hour free consultation.
+During which, we touch on the nature, course and progression of the condition as well as a demonstration of hypnosis.
+After all, to fully understand what hypnosis is, what it feels like etc. you actually need to experience it.
 From there, assuming you enjoyed the experience and derived some insight into its inner workings, you will feel more confident in moving forward into treatment proper.